Snider–Enfield: Service

 And the back blown out of his head.

+In 1869, the Ottoman government began procuring American Civil War surplus Enfield and Springfield muskets, as well as from Belgium, Austria, England & France in order to have them converted to the Snider "Polivache" system.
+This differed in that the locking latch on the breechblock was pivoted up to unlock, rather than pressed in like on the MkIII.
+These were converted in Belgium and at the Tophane-i Amire arsenal.
+At the start of the Russo-Turkish War, the majority of the Ottoman military was armed with a Snider rifle.
+As the Ottomans upgraded, the Sniders got pushed further into rural areas, such as Yemen.

+Some less well-equipped Portuguese units deployed in the Niassa Province, in northern Mozambique, were still using this rifle during World War I.

 Variants

 The Snider–Enfield was produced in several variants.
 The most commonly encountered variants were the Rifled Musket or Long Rifle, the Short Rifle, and the Cavalry and Artillery Carbines.
 The Long Rifle has a 36+1/2 in barrel and three barrel bands.
 Its total length (without bayonet) is 54+1/4 in in length.
 It was issued to line infantry and has three-groove rifling with one turn in 78 in.
 The Short Rifle has a 30.5 in barrel and two barrel bands with iron furniture.
 This variant was issued to sergeants of line infantry and rifle units.
 It has five-groove rifling with one turn in 48 in.
 The Cavalry Carbine is half stocked and has only one barrel band.
 It has a 19+1/2 in barrel, with the same rifling as the Short Rifle.
 The Artillery Carbine has a 21+1/4 in barrel with a full stock and two barrel bands, and the same rifling as the Short Rifle and Cavalry Carbine.

-The Snider was the subject of substantial imitation, in both approved and questionable forms, including the Nepalese Snider, which was a nearly exact copy, the Dutch Snider, Danish Naval Snider, and the "unauthorised" adaptations of the French Tabatière and Russian Krnka.
+The Snider was the subject of substantial imitation, in both approved and questionable forms, including the Nepalese Snider, which was a nearly exact copy, the Dutch Snider, Danish Naval Snider, and the "unauthorised" adaptations of the French Tabatière and Russian Krnka (which was in fact designed and patented in 1855, before the Snider).

 There were also "Trade Pattern" Snider–Enfields, being Snider–Enfields made for private purchase by various English gun-makers.
 These were often intended for sale to members of volunteer military units, or simply to anyone who might wish to purchase a rifle.